 Or, are you just trying to show off new products or seasonal items?
 By giving away just a handful of products, you’ll simultaneously get exposure for your new items.

 How do I set up a contest?

-The two most popular ways to run a Facebook contest are by utilizing your Timeline’s posts to collect entries, or by using third-party apps.
+The two most popular ways to run a contest are by utilizing your Timeline’s posts to collect entries, or by using a third-party Facebook contest app.

 Running a Contest on Your Fan Page’s Timeline

 Social Media Examiner says running a contest on your fan page’s Timeline is a quick and easy way to boost engagement.
 Here are your options for setting up a contest this way:

 - Collect entries by having users post on the page or comment/like a page post

 - Collect entries by having users message the page

 For example, you can post a picture of what you’re giving away and ask your fans to ‘like’ the post in order to enter the drawing.
 You could even go further and ask them to write why they want to win that particular item.
 Be sure to ‘pin’ your contest to the top of your page to increase its chances of being seen.